awwad/uptane/README.md

 ## Running
-The code below is intended to be run IN FIVE PANES:
+The code below is intended to be run in five or more consoles:
-- WINDOW 1: Python shell for the OEM.
+- WINDOW 1: Python shell for the Image Repository.
 This serves HTTP (repository files).
 - WINDOW 2: Python shell for the Director (Repository and Service).
 This serves metadata and image files via HTTP receives manifests from the Primary via XMLRPC (manifests).
 - WINDOW 3: Bash shell for the Timeserver.
 This serves signed times in response to requests from the Primary via XMLRPC.
 - WINDOW 4: Python shell for a Primary client in the vehicle.
 This fetches images and metadata from the repositories via HTTP, and communicates with the Director service, Timeserver, and any Secondaries via XMLRPC.
 (More of these can be run, simulating more vehicles with one Primary each.)
 - WINDOW 5: Python shell for a Secondary in the vehicle.
 This communicates directly only with the Primary via XMLRPC, and will perform full metadata verification.
 (More of these can be run, simulating more ECUs in one or more vehicles.)

-###*WINDOW 1: the Supplier/OEM Repository*
+###*WINDOW 1: the Image Repository*
 These instructions start a demonstration version of an OEM's or Supplier's main repository for software, hosting images and the metadata Uptane requires.